SmartTeleMax/iktomi-cms/README.md

     * Default cropping rectangles are displayed on first upload.
 * Grouping values in field to collapsable FieldBlock-s.
 * Long-press character autocomplete in text inputs and WYSIWYG.
+  Hold a key to see a list of similar characters and choose the one you need.

 ### More editing features